 Prior Learning Assessment

 Students who believe they are qualified to establish college credit as a result of previous training or experience should inquire about Prior Learning Assessment (PLA) options.
 PLA credit awarded for military training schools, business and industry, labor union, governmental agencies, and other non-collegiate learning shall not exceed the criteria or recommendations contained in publications of the American Council on Education.
-Credit is limited to existing Tulsa Community College courses in the curriculum for the student’s declared major.
+A student must be admitted to Tulsa Community College and currently enrolled in TCC courses or eligible to re-enroll before credit is awarded and an official transcript is available.
+Credit is limited to existing TCC courses in the curriculum for the student’s declared major.
 The combination of PLA credit and college transfer credit for degree or certificate requirements at TCC shall not exceed 75% of the total credit hours required for graduation.
 Students who establish credit through PLA will be assigned a grade of “S” on their academic record to indicate successful completion.

 Credit may be established in specific academic programs by the evaluation of documents indicating formal education, test scores, and/or transcripts relating directly to a specific course.
 These documents will be reviewed by the related academic school or designate and the resulting recommendation will be considered final.
 Contact an Academic Advising office for procedures.